Mariyam Sultana Noohani

 Mariyam Sultana Noohani (Sindhi: مريم سلطانا نوحاڻي) (19 June 1932 – 25 November 2014) was an educationist and academic leader of Hyderabad, Sindh, Pakistan.
-She headed All Pakistan Women Association and the Federation of Pakistan Women Organisation.
+She headed All Pakistan Women's Association and the Federation of Pakistan Women Organisation.
 She imparted education and training especially to the girls and apprised them with the importance of schooling.
 She also remained associated with the Sindh Public Service Commission and the Sindh University as a subject expert.
 She served as director of college education of Hyderabad Region.
-She is popularly known as "Apa Mariyam Noohani".
-She was awarded title of Ummul Kalam Apa Mariyam due to her services towards education of the people of Sindh.
+Popularly known as "Apa Mariyam Noohani", she was awarded the title of Ummul Kalam Apa Mariyam due to her services towards education of the people of Sindh.

 Childhood and education

 Mariyam Noohani was born on 19 June 1932 in Hyderabad Sindh, Pakistan.
 Her father's name was Rais Ghulam Qadir Khan Noohani who was a landlord and journalist.
 She had one brother and one sister.
 She received her primary education from New Model Girls School Gari Khato Hyderabad and passed matriculation from Maderatul Banat Girls High School Hyderabad.
 She also earned B.A.
 (Hons) in Muslim History and M.A. in Islamic Culture from University of Sindh.
 This was the period where women in Hyderabad were not privileged to attain education and serve the community due to the lack of resources.
-Whereas, Apa Mariyam, during the early phases of her career, educated and motivation many women in this region to gain education and widen their horizons.
+Whereas, Apa Mariyam, during the early phases of her career, educated and motivated many women in this region to gain education and widen their horizons.
 She supported them in their educational journey.
-She joined Apa Shams Abbasi in campaigning for women’s education.
-When Apa Shams Abbasi was appointed as the principal of Zubaida Girls College, Apa Mariyam joined as a lecturer and took responsibility to initiate islamic lectures, extra-curricular activities, character building and training of the students.
+She joined Shams Abbasi in campaigning for women’s education.
+When Shams Abbasi was appointed as the principal of Zubaida Girls College, Apa Mariyam joined as a lecturer and took responsibility to initiate Islamic lectures, extra-curricular activities, character building and training of the students.
 Among her students, there are famous personalities such as Mahtab Akbar Rashdi, Rubeena Qureshi, Seher Imdad, etc.